 Except for minor customisations done to localise the modules in BRSS Database, the data aggregation related database objects, LINUX shell scripts and TWS schedule job definitions will almost entirely resemble their counterparts in BRDB.
-It has to be noted that the Data Aggregation processes in BRSS will not perform Instance ID/Fad Hash based processing as it is not applicable to BRSS, which is a single instance Database as of HNG-X Release 5 implementation.
+It has to be noted that the Data Aggregation processes in BRSS will not perform Instance ID/Fad Hash based processing as it is not applicable to BRSS.